How to recognize and avoid 5 types of phishing attacks

 Phishing stretches back to the days of dial-up internet in the mid-1990s.
 It’s pronounced the same way as fishing (the “ph” is hacker slang) due to its comparison with an angler who attempts to catch fish by leaving a baited hook.
-Unlike insects or worms, the bait is fraudulent communication in the form of emails, mobile messages, or phone calls.
+The bait, in this case, is fraudulent communication in the form of emails, mobile messages, or phone calls.

 Phishing is deliberately misleading and disguised as communication sent from legitimate sources.
-The message will pressurize the person reading the email to take immediate action.
+The message is designed to pressure the person reading the email to take immediate action.
 For example, you may receive an email that looks as if it comes from your bank, telling you there’s a problem with your account.
 For the sake of your security, you’re asked to update your details by following a link.

 If you “bite” and follow the link, you’ll be taken to a page which is a like-for-like copy of a genuine website (including official banners and branding) to trick you into entering your details.
 Hackers can then steal sensitive information, including passwords, account numbers, or passport details.
 With this information, criminals can make purchases online, steal money, or commit identity theft.